ish-xyz/ish-ar.io/content/blog/jenkins-at-scale/index.md

 Now, all of these aspects might seem very high-level, and in fact, they are, but it's good to start with a clear idea of what we want and then design "how to execute it".<br>

-## DESIGN
+## DEMO

-For this article, I have created a little [demo]("https://github.com/ish-xyz/jenkins-aws-platform") on how Jenkins can be provisioned automatically on AWS and managed at scale, and in this section, I'm going to talk about the decisions taken and tools implemented in it.<br>
+For this article, I have created a little [demo](https://github.com/ish-xyz/jenkins-aws-platform) on how Jenkins can be provisioned automatically on AWS and managed at scale, and in this section, I'm going to talk about the decisions taken and tools implemented in it.<br>
 Although the demo doesn't represent a production-ready platform is a good start and it shows some good Jenkins features, and best practices.<br>
 I've tried to follow the above requirements as much as possible, albeit a some of them haven't been satisfied in the demo.<br>

-### COMPONENTS
+### JENKINS COMPONENTS

 Let's talk first about the Jenkins high-level components.
 We can say that Jenkins has 2 major kinds of components: Master and Agents.<br>
 The **agents** (also called build machines) are responsible for running our pipelines.<br>